Gun violence is killing more children. The pandemic may be playing a role

 Children have also been out in public more, often around the older teenagers and young men who have driven much of the recent increase in shootings.
 Police say the rise in chaotic gunplay between rivals, or drive-by shootings, is especially risky for nearby children.

-Some experts caution that, as disturbing as it is to see the rise in shootings of children, it's important to keep in mind that it's part of a broader trend, affecting all age groups.
+Some experts caution that, as disturbing as it is to see the rise in shootings of children, it's important to keep in mind that the numbers are also going up for other age groups.

 "A broader trend is reflected in those numbers," Dr. Garen Wintemute writes in an email.
 Wintemute is director of the Violence Prevention Research Program at UC Davis.